EthicalSource/contributor_covenant/content/version/3/0/code_of_conduct.md

 1. **Harassment.** Violating explicitly expressed boundaries or engaging in unnecessary personal attention after any clear request to stop.
 2. **Character attacks.** Making insulting, demeaning, or pejorative comments directed at a community member or group of people.
-3. **Stereotyping or discrimination.** Characterizing anyone’s personality or behavior on the basis of immutable identities or traits.
+3. **Stereotyping or discrimination.** Characterizing anyone's personality or behavior on the basis of immutable identities or traits.
 4. **Sexualization.** Behaving in a way that would generally be considered inappropriately intimate in the context or purpose of the community.
 5. **Violating confidentiality**.
 Sharing or acting on someone's personal or private information without their permission.
 6. **Endangerment.** Causing, encouraging, or threatening violence or other harm toward any person or group.